-Both D-Ticket Pools are 4-feet-deep all of the way across.
+Both E-Ticket Pools are 4-feet-deep all of the way across.
 This means there’s no diving and you must keep a close eye on young children whose feet cannot touch the bottom.
 Children’s life vests as well as disposable swim diapers are available at no charge.
-The D-Ticket Pools are open 6 am – 10 pm daily.
+The E-Ticket Pools are open 6 am – 10 pm daily.

 The Disneyland Hotel keeps the magical feeling of Disney alive without hitting you over the head with cartoon-y decor.
-Standard rooms are decorated with subtle Disney elements like Mickey Mouse-shaped faucets, white-on-white Mickey-patterned duvet covers, and royal blue fireworks-inspired coverlets.
+Standard rooms are decorated with subtle Disney elements.
+Look for Mickey Mouse-shaped faucets, white-on-white Mickey-patterned duvet covers, and royal blue fireworks-inspired coverlets.

-At the turn of a switch, a fireworks display cut into the headboard comes to light above a carved castle design while the tinkling sound of Sleeping Beauty’s theme song, “Once Upon a Dream” plays.
+At the turn of a switch, a fireworks display cut into the headboard comes to light above a carved castle design.
+At the same time, the tinkling sound of Sleeping Beauty’s theme song, “Once Upon a Dream” plays.
 My children delighted in pressing this button again…and again…and again.

 I am a big fan of booking a suite whenever possible.
 Having a separate room for the kiddos allows for some post-bedtime privacy and enables better sleep all around.
 At a more expensive hotel, like the Disneyland Hotel, I would probably opt for a standard room and save my money for the parks.
 Besides, after a big day riding Teacups and roller-coasters, families are pretty worn out and ready to sleep, no matter how many people are in the room.